szpak/CDeliveryBoy/README.md

 ## Additional information

+**The project is available as a technology preview and it definitely will be evolving in the way that breaks backward compatibility.
+Please take it into account before using it in production.**

 CDeliveryBoy has been written by Marcin Zajączkowski.
 The author can be contacted directly via email: mszpak ATT wp DOTT pl.
 There is also Marcin's blog available: [Solid Soft](http://blog.solidsoft.info/) - working code is not enough.